trptcolin/reply/README.md

 ## Usage

-Run `bin/reply.sh`.
-This will get friendlier for non-Cygwin Windows users.
+Run `bin/reply.sh` on Mac/Linux, or `bin\reply.bat` on Windows.

-And if you want to really live the high life:
+And if you want to really live the high life, add the bin directory to your $PATH.

-    ln -s /path/to/reply/bin/reply.sh ~/bin/reply

 If you want additional stuff on the classpath, you can set `$USER_CP`.
 For
 instance: